MarcialRosales/concourse-workshop/basicPipeline.md

 5. Commit a change and push it to your repo so that Concourse detects it.

+### Troubleshooting

+Sometimes our build fails we don't understand why and it would be great if we could access the container where the task or the resource ran.

+In addition to the Web UI, we can get the list of last builds executed in Concourse:
+`fly -t local builds`

+We can tail the logs of a running job:
+`fly -t local watch -j pipelineName/jobName`

+We can "ssh" into the containers running in the job.
+We know that each step of a build plan runs on a separate container, so we can have containers running tasks and resources.
+To "ssh" into a running container:
+`fly -t local hijack -j pipelineName/jobName` it will prompt us which container we want to "ssh" into.

+We can be more specific and "ssh" directly into the container running a task step without Concourse prompting us for which container we want to access.
+`fly -t example intercept -j some-pipeline/some-job -b some-build -s some-ste`

+Or we can access a container running a resource:
+`fly -t example intercept --check some-pipeline/some-resource`

+> Concourse destroys containers when they are not necessary.
+But it does not destroy them immediately giving us the chance to "ssh" into.

+For more information, check the [docs](https://concourse.ci/fly-intercept.html).

 ## <a name="lab6"></a> Lab 6 - Send greeting message to a slack channel and remove the `print-greeting` task